 |MUSC152||Chamber Orchestra 0 credits|

-Chamber Orchestra rehearses once a week on Tuesday nights and plays each month in chapel.
+Chamber Orchestra rehearses once a week and plays each month in chapel.
 The primary concert in the fall is Christmas at Bethany, and the main concert in the spring is the finale with the Concert Band.
 We also go on a mini tour each year and frequently attend performances by the St. Paul Chamber Orchestra.

 |MUSC153||Chapel Brass 0 credits|